Ruxandra22/NodeBook/README.md

 # NodeBook
-To run it, type npm start in your terminal.
+To run it, type in your terminal:
+- npm install
+- npm start

 This is the REACT code for the NodeBook website version.